I remember my first taste of real-life personal freedom.

 Does this sound like you?

 Well, I’ll grant you the space to make such a claim.
 But we both know better.

 Eventually, the beach will get boring.
 You will realize that the hot men haven’t read a book in their entire 23 years, and that umbrella drinks can only repress your desires for so long.

 That usually happens when someone has been engaging with too much that drains her: non-ideal clients, negative relationships, sporadic income.

 It also happens when we’ve checked out of our lives so much that we can’t create the solutions for the items that drain us.
 We already ARE disengaged.

 Freedom requires engagement and presence.
 It is not about checking out.
 It is about stepping up.
 In many ways, freedom brings with it a higher level of responsibility.

 So, what about you?
-Are you free?
 What does freedom look like for you?
+Do you feel free?
+REALLY free?
 And what would you tell the other readers in our Uplevel community about how to experience freedom?